13coders/embedded-kata/spec.md

   initialised or uninitialised.
 The spec is agnostic about implementation : this could mean that the event is simply ignored in this state.

+- A lot of the complexity in requirements - and hardware interaction - is in the "running" state.

 ## Handling the door